lagartoplastico/HomeAssets/README.md

 - "*value6*", "*value7*", "*value8*",  and "*value9*" are data inherent to the mail server that you will use.

-- "*value10*" is the name of the certificate used in for HTTPS.
-This certificate should be place in the SSL directory. "*value11*" is the certificate password.
+- "*value10*" is the name of the certificate used in for HTTPS (The cert has to be a .pfx cert for kestrel to use it).
+This certificate should be place in the SSL directory (you can change this in the docker-compose.yml file). "*value11*" is the certificate password.